alden12/rxfm-demo-app/README.md

 A project to illustrate the use and concepts in the [RxFM](https://github.com/alden12/rxfm) JavaScript framework.

-To get started (with git and node installed) open a terminal in the desired location and run:
+To run the app (with git and node installed) open a terminal in the desired location and run:
 ```
 git clone https://github.com/alden12/rxfm-demo-app.git
 ```
-Alternatively download, use GitHub template, or fork this repo and clone the fork.

 Then change into the newly created directory and run:
 ```
 npm install